sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Issue: #355

 ## Description:
-This test case verifies empty meal cannot be created
+This test case verifies empty meal cannot be created in the admin UI
 ## Steps to follow:
 Pre-requisite: MP-Login-001
 1. Access to the Admin UI as an admin.